Age-Related Macular Degeneration (AMD) is a condition that damages the central retina, known as the macula. The retina

 Presently there is no cure for AMD.
 Your doctor may recommend observation if there is no evidence of active Wet AMD.

 Although the exact causes of macular degeneration are not fully understood, antioxidant vitamins and zinc may reduce the impact of AMD in some people.
-In the Age-Related Disease Study (AREDS), taking a high dose combination of vitamin C, vitamin E, beta-carotene and zinc was found to reduce the risk of progression of high Risk Dry AMD.
-This group of High Risk Dry AMD patients has significant drusen and pigment under the macula, which can be identified by your doctor.
+In the Age-Related Disease Study II (AREDS II), taking a high dose combination of vitamin C, vitamin E, lutein, zeaxanthin, zinc, and copper was found to reduce the risk of progression of high-risk Dry AMD.
+This group of high-risk dry AMD patients has significant drusen and pigment under the macula, which can be identified by your doctor.
 The AREDS vitamins, however, are not recommended for smokers due to an increased risk of lung cancer.
 Other specific formulations are available to this population.
 You should speak with your doctor to determine if you are at risk for developing advanced AMD, and to learn if supplements are recommended for you.

 Injections are the standard of treatment for patients with Wet AMD.
-Multiple clinical trials have shown that intraocular injections can improve vision in 40% of patients and stabilize vision in 90% of those treated.
+As mentioned above, multiple clinical trials have shown that intraocular injections can improve vision in 40% of patients and stabilize vision in 90% of those treated.
 Typically patients require injections every four to six weeks until the blood vessels and leakage are brought under control.
 Maintenance injections may also be needed at different intervals.
 The goal is to optimize vision and control leakage.
-Patient response can be quite variable so that some patients may only require to or three injections over a two year period to control their Wet AMD, while others require monthly injections to adequately control the leakage and maintain their vision.
-Your retinal doctor will tailor your treatment to obtain the best visual result for you.
+Patient response can be quite variable so that some patients may only require two or three injections over a two year period to control their Wet AMD, while others require monthly injections to adequately control the leakage and maintain their vision.
+Your retinal doctor will tailor your treatment, ensuring you receive the best visual result possible.

-Retina Specialty Institute has been involved in multiple clinical trials, including studies involving AMD.
+Retina Specialty Institute is involved in multiple clinical trials, including studies involving AMD.
 Your retinal surgeon or their staff can answer any questions you may have concerning AMD.